Rockyhubdev/TryBotX/README.md

  npm install
 ```

-3. Configure the .env file with your Epic account credentials and DeadsideAuth keys.
+3. Configure the .env file with your Epic account credentials and DeviceAuthGenerator keys.

 4. To generate the auth keys: